Updated on January 6, 2023 by Julie McCool

 The Potomac Heritage Trail

 The Potomac Heritage Trail (PHT) is an expanding network of waterways and trails that follow the Potomac River all the way from the Chesapeake Bay to the upper Ohio river basins.
 The C&O Canal Towpath, on the Maryland side of the river, makes up the longest segment of the PHT, but there is a growing trail network on the Virginia side as well.

-Bluebell Hike on the Potomac Heritage Trail in Riverbend Park
+Bluebells Hike on the Potomac Heritage Trail in Riverbend Park

 Despite this popularity, it is usually much less crowded, and an excellent alternative to Great Falls Park, when entry lines are long.
 If parking lots fill at Riverbend, you can usually park near the entrance and hike in on the .7 mile Madison's Escape Trail or the Bootlegger Trail.

 Walk down to the river and take the trail to your left, heading north along the riverbank.
-The hike is marked with green blazes, and stays close to the river most of the way.
+The hike is marked with green blazes and stays close to the river most of the way.

-In early Spring—before the leaves open and summer haze arrives—you’ll have beautiful, clear views of American Sycamore trees lining the river.
+In early spring—before the leaves open and summer haze arrives—you'll have beautiful, clear views of American Sycamore trees lining the river.
 Look across the river for large nests in the bare trees.
 In 2017, Bald Eagles were nesting across the river from the Follow the Hollow trailhead.